UT-Mao/JoCoR/README.md

 python train.py
 ```

-you can adjust the noise rate of the training data and some other parameters by modifying the config.py
+You can adjust the noise rate of the training data and some other parameters by modifying the config.py

-for example, if you want to try original co-teaching, you can just set `loss = 'co-teaching'`  in config.py
+For example, if you want to try original co-teaching, you can just set `loss = 'co-teaching'`  in config.py

 Now this implementation support co-teaching and JoCoR loss.